Abu Ibrahimer Mirtu

-Abu Ibrahimer Mirtu (Abu Ibrahim's Death or "The Death of Abu Ibrahim") is a Bengali novel written by Shahidul Zahir.
+Abu Ibrahimer Mirtu (Abu Ibrahim's Death or "The Death of Abu Ibrahim") is a Bengali novella written by Shahidul Zahir.
 This is Zahir's fourth novel posthumously published by Mowla Brothers in 2009.
 Written against the backdrop of the reign of the then-dictator Hussein Muhammad Ershad, it is a novella, the story of which is rich in connotations and commentary on the human experience.
 The dedication of the novel reads: "People does die, of course, but the meaning of death is different..."
 Also includes "A person is inherently dead, or heavier than Taishan, or lighter than a feather" quote by Chinese historian Sima Qian (206 BC–AD 220).

 Some find interactions between Abu Ibrahimer Mirtu and Crónica de una muerte anunciada (1981) by Gabriel García Márquez.
 The novel won the Prothom Alo Borsho Shera Boi award in the creative category in 2010.

 Summary

 Abu Ibrahim, the main character of the novel is indeed an unhappy man.
 He spent his life in conflict between truth and false and good and evil.
 The story of the novel starts from the day of his death and ends with his death.
 He is a government officer by profession.
 Ibrahim's precarious interactions with his wife, daughter, co-workers, bribe-giving businessman and old girlfriend are the subjects of the novel.
 The background of the novel is set in the government colony of Dhaka's Bailey Road, Dhaka University, Motijheel, Bangladesh Secretariat and Sirajganj areas.